Part I is more generic and theoretical

 While pressing the mouse left button, draw a rectangle in your worksheet, then release the mouse button.

 Give the command button a logical Name (the link to VBA code) and Caption (text on the button).
 This is done in the properties screen, via right mouse click on the command button.
-Use some capitals in Name and start the name with cmd.
-Some naming conventions: command buttons start with cmd, option buttons with opt, check boxes with chk, etc.
+Use some capitals in Name and start the name with

 Double click (left) on the command button to jump into the VBA programming environment (or via ALT-F11).
 Notice that the 'header and footer of the command button' have been generated automatically.
 You will recognize the button name and you can tell it is a procedure (Sub) to be executed after a mouse click (_Click).